 Use of the new trail and public access facilities by visitors may increase use and demand for existing trailhead facilities.
 The projected increase in recreation use as a result of this alternative is estimated to be approximately 150 to 250 additional users per day during peak use periods.
+The new public access facilities are expected to be a through-trail used for longer hikes or bicycle rides to or from existing trailheads.
 New trail segments and viewing facilities are proposed, and this incremental increased use is minimal, and within the capacity of existing facilities.